kosonkh7/kosonkh7/README.md

 ## Honor to meet YOU!
-- I'm **Name**👋, researcher with strong intellectual curiosity and prudence.
+- I'm **Gwangha Go**👋, researcher with strong intellectual curiosity and prudence.
 - I wanna contribute to solving realistic problem through well-organized technology.
 - I have a interest in Data Science and aim to solve complex problems experimentally.